 How to find the work

 Interested?
-For the first option, it is probably best to look in Yellow Pages for any local language schools.
+For the first option, it's probably best to search online for any local language schools, or alternatively search for "TEFL".

 The more lucrative home tuition work can meanwhile take a little effort to unearth.
 Plenty of organisations have virtually nationwide networks, operating through local organisers.
 These are self-employed agents who work from home offices, recruiting host families and placing students fed to them by the schools.

-Tracking them down can take a little effort.
-They may not be listed in Yellow Pages, so check out Situations Vacant in your local paper.
+Tracking them down can take a little effort though but go online and look in your local paper.

 A cautionary note to close on: problems with insurance claims are extremely rare but it is wise to be covered.
 Check your household policy and if in doubt, talk to your insurance company for peace of mind.